XUKEREN/vcfannotatoR/README.md

 To run vcfannotatoR execute the vcfannotatoR.R script.
 This script catches the arguments from the command line and produces a tsv with variant annotations.
 ### Arguments

-You can type the following in the command line to check options:
+You can type the following in the command line to check available options:
 ```bash
 Rscript vcfannotatoR.R -h
 ````